supremeimposter/My-Vault/GATE/Linear-Algebra/Linearly Dependent and Independent Vectors.md

 > [!example]
 > ![[Linearly Dependent and Independent Vectors-20240317230338553.webp]]
 > ![[Linearly Dependent and Independent Vectors-20240317233134592.webp]]
 > It is not necessary for every vector in a LD set to form a linear combination with every other vectors in the set.
-The vector $q$ does not form a linear combination though the set is linearly dependent.
+The vector $q$ does not form a linear combination of every other vectors, though the set is linearly dependent.

 - A set containing a zero vector is always a LD set.